Quantum $SL(2,\mathbb{R})$ and its irreducible representations: Representation theory of

 By Lemma \ref{LemCommRelATT}, we can simplify the right hand side and obtain, recalling that $t= [[a]]$,

 Similarly, $T_c^+ = \frac{\qdif{c}}{\qdif{c-2}}T_{c-2}^+$ plus other terms, and we obtain

 \end{proof}

-It follows from the above proposition (and its proof) that for each $(\lambda,b)$ there is at most one unitary $(\lambda,b)$-basic module, which must then necessarily coincide with $L_{\lambda,b}$.
+It follows from the above proposition (and its proof) that for each $(\lambda,b)$ there is at most one unitary $(\lambda,b)$-basic module, which must then necessarily coincide with $L_{\lambda,b}$ as defined by \eqref{EqIrrQuot}.
 We also have the following.

 \begin{Prop} An $\wSL(2,\R)$-admissible $*$-representation is irreducible if and only if it is a unitary basic module. \end{Prop} \begin{proof} One direction follows from Proposition \ref{PropBasicAdm} and the comment just before the proposition.
 Conversely, if $V$ is a unitary basic module, then any $U_q(\mfsl(2,\R)_t)$-intertwiner must necessarily be trivial, as the $iB_t$-eigenspaces are one-dimensional and there is a cyclic $iB_t$-eigenvector.
-But if then $W$ is a non-zero submodule of $V$, it must be the direct sum of its intersections with the $iB_t$-eigenspaces, and in particular is closed.
-As we have a $*$-representation, the projection onto $W$ is a non-zero intertwiner and hence the identity map.
+But if then $W$ is a non-zero submodule of $V$, it must be the direct sum of its intersections with the $iB_t$-eigenspaces.
+As we have a $*$-representation and as $V$ is a direct sum of its eigenspaces by the admissibility assumption, we can take the orthogonal projection of $V$ onto $W$, obtaining a non-zero intertwiner which is hence the identity map.
 This shows that $W=V$. \end{proof}

 We now come to the main classification theorem.

 \begin{Theorem} Any unitary basic module is unitarily equivalent to one of the following mutually inequivalent $*$-representations: \begin{enumerate} \item The $(\lambda,b)$-basic module $L_{\lambda,b}$ for some $b \in (a-2,a]$ and